jpverkamp/blog/content/reviews/books/Hiromu Arakawa/Fullmetal Alchemist/12 - Fullmetal Alchemist, Vol. 12.md

 What is with that eye...

 Also: a random thought.
 Can they transmute guns?
-Isn't that something we saw way back with the battle with the priest in {{< goodreads book="Fullmetal Alchemist, Vol. 1" >}}?
+Isn't that something we saw way back with the battle with the priest in [[Fullmetal Alchemist, Vol. 1]]()?

 \---